Investors need to know some important information regarding mutual funds before they start their investment journey

 If you invest online in a fund or if you have registered for online transactions, then you can seek online redemption and the proceeds will be deposited in your bank account.
 For offline investors, there is a redemption slip that comes with your account statement.
 This has to be filled up, signed and deposited at the nearest 'investor service centre'.
 The intermediary you have invested through will facilitate the process.
 In all cases, redemption proceeds come to your bank account.

 Load is a small percentage of your investment that can be deducted by the AMC during redemption.
 The actual percentage (and whether it will be charged at all) depends on the type of fund and the holding period.
-Typically, there would be a load of 1 per cent if you redeem your investment within a year and no load after that.
+Typically, there would be a load of 1 per cent if you redeem your equity investment within a year and no load after that.
 Earlier, an entry load was also charged at the time of investment, but in August 2009, it was abolished by SEBI.

 Value Research fund classification

 This process serves two goals.
 First, readers can zero in on the exact balance of risk and return that they are looking for and second, funds can be compared with others that are genuinely their peers without the comparison getting muddied by whatever marketing positioning a fund may take.
 The entire categorisation is based on actual portfolios that fund managers are running and not their self-stated intentions.
+You can view the detailed fund classification here.